chrisgervang/thunk-kickoff/README.md

 ## Motivation

-Use thunk-kickoff to expose the request status for all asynchronous data in your store.
+Use thunk-kickoff to expose the request status for all asynchronous data in your store, and ensure the debugging logs are rich with meaningful redux actions.
 A must-have if you're building user interfaces with redux-thunk, connected react components, and api endpoints.
-I primarily use this to simplify loading indicator and error interface implementations, as well as ensure the debugging logs are rich with meaningful redux actions.
+Also, there was no easy way to make loading indicators and error notifications for every endpoint.

 ## Features